Last Updated on June 24, 2023 by Rebecca Lake

 - “Use-By” ⇒ This is the last date recommended for the use of the product while at peak quality.

 - “Freeze-By” ⇒ This means when a product should be frozen to maintain peak quality.

-The USDA has tons of info on food safety and how to tell if foods are still good.
+The USDA has a guide to food safety that can help you tell if foods are still good.

-Besides checking the date, you can also do a smell and sight test.
+Besides checking the expiration dates, you can also do a smell and sight test.